vamliu/docs/eslint/rules/no-dupe-args.md

 ---
-title: no-dupe-args
+规则名: no-dupe-args
-layout: doc
+布局: doc
-rule_type: problem
+规则类型: problem
 ---

 If more than one parameter has the same name in a function definition, the last occurrence "shadows" the preceding occurrences.
 A duplicated name might be a typing error.

-## Rule Details
+## 规则详解

 This rule disallows duplicate parameter names in function declarations or expressions.
 It does not apply to arrow functions or class methods, because the parser reports the error.